 Careers education and awareness is also promoted through individually planned work experience.
 This takes into consideration personal preference and strengths and is often planned as a result of direct consultation with a student.
 Work experience is planned either on or off site but with the aim for all students to experience some kind of off - site work experience at some point during their time at Hill House School.
 On site there are opportunities for students to make a contribution to the whole school by being responsible for collecting recycling, working in the allotment or helping out in our café.

-Off-site students work at the local village shop and at a local charity shop.
-Students also have the opportunity to take part in work experience at a local secondary school's walled garden where they can learn skills in horticultural care, animal care and team work.
+Off-site students work at the local village shop and also have the opportunity to take part in work experience working with New Forest Fruits where they can learn skills in horticultural care, environmental management and team work.